1dancook/llm-linguistic-pragmatics/sets/set-02/readme.md

+## set-02

+This will only use chatGPT 3.5.

-This purpose of this set is to explore what kind of information chatGPT will require from a user about a scenario before it gives a response.
+The purpose of this set is to explore if ChatGPT can be kick-started into a loop of first giving a scenario, then asking for a response, and providing an evaluation until the response is appropriate.

-This will only be used for chatGPT 3.5.

-Expectations:

-- It should ask the user questions to fill in missing contextual information about the scenario
-- It should state clearly what kind of information it is inquiring about

 The transcript will be recorded in the relative folder's `transcript.md` file.

+Expected production from chatGPT:

+- It should provide a scenario in easy English
+- It should allow the user to write a response
+- It should evaluate the response in Japanese
+- It should ask for another response if the response was not appropriate

+Results:

+- set-02/prompt-06 had a great result
+- Overall this was quite difficult to get to the expected result even with very clear and concise instructions.